percona/community/content/blog/2022-04-05-pi-bullseye-percona-server-64.md

 I did a my first blog post on installing Percona Server 5.7 on the Raspberry Pi 3+.

 You can read that blog post here:
 [How to Build a Percona Server "Stack" on a Raspberry Pi 3+](https://percona.community/blog/2019/08/01/how-to-build-a-percona-server-stack-on-a-raspberry-pi-3/)

-Fast forward to 2022 and we now have the resources to build Percona Server 8.0 on the Raspberry Pi 4.
-In this post I will cover building and installing Percona Server 8.0.30 and Percona XtraBackup 8.0.30.
+Fast forward to 2022 and we now have the resources to build Percona Server 8.0 64-bit on the Raspberry Pi.
+In this post I will cover building and installing Percona Server 8.0.29 and Percona XtraBackup 8.0.29.

-**One Warning!** The builds will take sometime.

 Prereqs:

 1. Raspberry Pi 3B+, 4 or 400 (any memory size will work).
 2. 128GB or 256GB microSD card.
 Of course you can go bigger.

-I won't cover installing Raspbian Bullseye, you can follow the steps here:
+When installing the Raspberry Pi OS on a Pi 4 or 400 make sure to choose the 64-bit image.
 [Install Raspberry Pi OS Bullseye on Raspberry Pi](https://raspberrytips.com/install-raspbian-raspberry-pi/)

 ## The Builds

-One step I have found which will help to increase the speed and success of your build is to add larger swap file.
+One step I found which will help to increase the speed and success of your build is to add larger swap file.

 Create a new swap file.
-I found that a 4GB file worked just fine.
+A 4GB swap file worked just fine.
 I created the swap file on the / partition.

 ```
 $ sudo dd if=/dev/zero of=/swapfile4GB bs=1M count=4096